drawlin22/drawlin22-wk13-Ecommerce/README.md

 ## Description:
-This project was to create a command-line appliation that helps to view and manage departments, roles, and employees for a business owner.
-Multiple user inputs are accepts to view and update employee records, add new employees, add new departments, and add new roles.
+This project was to create the back end for an e-commerce website using the latest technologies.
+This project uses MySQL, express, node, and Insomnia to build and test HTTP API routes for get, post, put, and delete updates on the company database.

  ## Installation: